1inch/token-plugins/token-plugins-guide.md

 ## Overview

 Token plugins are smart contracts that extend the capabilities of plugin-enabled ERC20 tokens and plugin-enabled ERC20 wrappers.
 They allow for additional accounting to be added, without the need to deposit your tokens into a contract. **_This is a revolutionary step in the evolution of DeFi_**, as the entire ecosystem has historically relied upon the transfer of tokens in and out of external contracts to achieve enhanced capabilities!
+The process of creating and deploying plugins is completely open and permissionless, and holders of plugin-compatible ERC20 tokens can freely participate with any plugin of their choosing.

 By design, token plugins prevent several common attack vectors and inherently create a fundamental level of security within every token incentive mechanism.
 Users no longer have to trust their funds in an external contract, whether it be for farming, borrowing/lending, or delegating, etc., therefore adding a fundamental layer of security.

 ## Primary Benefits
 - 100% permissionless, open to all participants.
-- Risk-free participation: Token plugins can only update with an account’s balance change.
-They cannot approve, mint, burn, transfer, or overwrite storage.
+- Risk-free participation: Token plugins do not require any approval, deposit, or transfer of funds into an external contract for participation.
-- Users can connect multiple plugins, allowing for simultaneous participation in multiple incentive programs or governance systems, etc.
+- Users can connect with multiple plugins, allowing for simultaneous involvement in multiple incentive programs or governance systems, etc. (subject to a predefined limit, set at deployment).
-- Implementation is less than 100 lines of code; very simple to adopt.
+- Implementation is only 150 lines of code; very simple to adopt.
 - Heavily audited by OpenZeppelin, providing the highest standard of security.
 - Built-in [reentrancy protection](https://github.com/1inch/token-plugins/blob/master/contracts/libs/ReentrancyGuard.sol).
 - A plugin can be represented by its very own associated ERC20 (custom inheritance).